BabylonianTeam/Babylonians/README.md

 A great app we are making for CS506

 # Tutorial
+Open the workspace file with the newest version of XCode.
+Then you should be able to run it.
+In case of any error.
+Go to the terminal and run ```pod install''' under the root folder of the project.

 The app runs as the creator side by default.
 Change
 ```c
 #define		RUNTIME_USER_ROLE                   @"creator"